 Ph.D.
 (Arizona State University)

 Dr. Forker is a Professor of Operations Management in the Charlton College of Business.
 She teaches courses in Advanced Operations Analysis, Process Management, Service Operations in Healthcare, Management of Healthcare Operations, and Lean Operations in Healthcare.
 She currently serves as the Coordinator of the online BS in General Business Administration program.

 She has authored or co-authored over 45 refereed publications including articles in the Journal of Operations Management, International Journal of Production Research, the Academy of Management Executive, International Journal of Operations and Production Management, the Journal of Supply Chain Management, the Production and Inventory Management Journal, and others.
 Dr. Forker's publications include the monograph, Countertrade: Purchasing Perceptions and Involvement, which was cited on the front page of The Wall Street Journal.

-Dr. Forker serves as the academic liaison for APICS: The Association for Operations Management’s South Shore chapter and has been awarded the APICS Board Member of the Year.
+Dr. Forker serves as the academic liaison for APICS: The Association for Operations Management’s South Shore chapter which has awarded her the APICS Board Member of the Year.
 She has also served as Scholar Coordinator for the APICS Scholars Education Program.
 Dr. Forker has been active in the Decision Sciences Institute (DSI) since 1991, serving on its Board of Directors as Vice President at large, and chairing many tracks at both national and regional conferences.
 She co-chaired DSI's New Faculty Development Consortium in 2005.

 Dr. Forker previously taught at Boston University, Michigan State University, and Indiana University.
 She earned her Ph.D. in business administration at Arizona State University with a concentration in Operations Management, her M.A. in Economics at Indiana University, and her A.B. at Cornell University.
 She has also studied overseas in Austria, Germany, and Hungary.